FBI looks for link between 2 ambush killings of officers

 “It just breaks my heart that this keeps happening,” she said, as teary-eyed deputies entered the building.

-The sheriff’s office will hold a vigil Sunday at 2:26 p.m., the time they received the call Saturday that Gutzwiller had been shot.
+Hundreds of people, including Gutzwiller’s young son and widow, attended a vigil Sunday at 2:26 p.m., the time authorities received the call the day before that he had been shot.
+There was a long applause when the sheriff acknowledged the community’s support for law enforcement officers.

+Hart said Gutzwiller never had a citizen’s complaint in his 14 years with the department, and praised the sergeant’s community approach to policing.

+“He was kind, patient, caring, empathetic.
+He can take enforcement action when he needed to, but he would rather communicate his way through any problem that was in front of him,” Hart said.

 This story has been corrected to reflect that the suspect is 32, not 38.